 What will we cover?

-Based on the tutor’s own materials, the course will cover greetings and introductions, personal information, giving and understanding directions, to enquire about public transport and buy tickets; restaurant situations, asking for prices, hotel situations; understanding basic grammar points like verb conjugation, nominative and accusative case, word order, articles of nouns.
+Based on the tutor’s own materials, the course will cover most of the following: greetings and introductions, personal information, giving and understanding directions, to enquire about public transport and buy tickets; restaurant situations, asking for prices, hotel situations.

 What will I achieve?